 Day 10 – hiking in Busan

-Take a morning hike, either along Igidae Coastal Walk or in Taejongdae Park, across the bridge on a small island.
+Take a morning hike, add either Igidae Coastal Walk or in Taejongdae Park, across the bridge on a small island, to your South Korea itinerary.

 Relax in the afternoon at Gwangalli Beach then visit